ScilifelabDataCentre/Anubis/anubis/README.md

 ### Other functions

 - `init`: CouchDB index creation (design document) for the call document type.
-- `class CallSaver`: CouchDB call document saver context manager.
+- `class CallSaver`: CouchDB document saver context manager.
   Contains functions to set various fields using form input.
 - `get_call`: Return the call with the given identifier.
-- `set_tmp`: Set various parameters in the call document which are used in other functions, but will not be stored.
+- `set_tmp`: Set various non-saved parameters in the call document which are used in other functions.
 - `allow_XXX`: Access privilege checking functions.

 ## `calls.py`